OllegK/rotob/README2.md

 Update .env file
 1) You can keep the same bot id, or create your own bot
 2) Update the CHAT_ID value.

-To find your own CHAT_ID, send a message to Traduzir_bot, and navigate to [https://api.telegram.org/bot437516306:AAEusnPwYEWnBWPmHyhiSN3tuOcuThG_4fQ/getUpdates]

-Current value of chat id is my contact, so don't run it with that value.

-Our chat id  -314588186
-My contact    384438001

 3) API_KEY and API_SECRET_KEY - should be changed, current values are mine, don't run with them; otherwise you can destroy my balance :)

 ## Download the needed modules